andyholmes/gnome-shell-extension-mconnect/README.md

 [@Bajoja][Bajoja] and the indicator-kdeconnect developers, for advice and code I frequently reference.

+This extension includes fallback icons from the [Numix][numix] project, and phone number icons from Google's [Material Design][material] project.

 A special mention goes to [@ptomato][ptomato] for the large amount of work and the [bright future][bright-future] he has contributed to GJS, as well as help on StackOverflow.